-As of uberAgent version 4.1, we introduced the feature of collecting custom metrics with a generic script execution engine.
+uberAgent can collect data for arbitrary custom metrics through a generic script execution engine.
 It runs any type of script at any desired interval, either per machine or per user session.

-Please note that the uberAgent service on the endpoint is running in the context of LocalSystem, so the referenced script must be accessible by an executable to the LocalSystem account.
+Please note that uberAgent on the endpoint is running in the context of LocalSystem (Windows)/root (macOS), so the referenced script must be accessible by these accounts.
 This is particularly relevant when running scripts stored on a network file share.

 Additionally, please choose an appropriate timer interval for your script.
 Data that does not change often, like inventory information, probably only need to be collected once a day whereas volatile metrics like network throughput might have to be collected once per minute.